dmx-systems/dmx-linqa/README.md

 Linqa is a platform for bilingual collaboration.
 Linqa provides shared workspaces for handling and commenting on various kinds of content objects (documents, notes, textblocks).
 Content objects are freely placed on a workspace "canvas", and can be further decorated by heading and arrow elements.
 Every user input is automatically translated on-the-fly by the means of the [DeepL](https://www.deepl.com) service.

 The canvas is synchronized between collaborating users.
-There are 3 user roles: *administrators* (create workspaces and user accounts, manage menberships and user roles), *editors* (edit content objects and arrange the canvas), and *users* (browsing canvas content).
+There are 3 user roles: *administrators* (create workspaces and user accounts, manage memberships and user roles), *editors* (edit content objects and arrange the canvas), and *users* (browsing canvas content).

 The pair of languages Linqa uses for automatic translation and for the UI is configurable per installation.
-At the moment 5 languages are supported: German, English, Finnish, French, Swedish.
+At the moment 6 languages are supported: German, English, Spanish, Finnish, French, Swedish.

 Linqa is an application for the [DMX platform](https://github.com/dmx-systems/dmx-platform).
 Linqa is Open Source software under the GNU AGPL license.